-Our SIT40521- Certificate IV in Kitchen Management is a nationally recognized course designed for students interested in pursuing a career in the hospitality industry.
+Our SIT40521- Certificate IV in Kitchen Management is a nationally recognized course designed for international students interested in pursuing a career in the hospitality industry.
 This comprehensive program is ideal for both international and domestic students who wish to acquire the necessary skills and knowledge to effectively manage a commercial kitchen.

 The course provides students with a solid foundation in kitchen management, covering a wide range of topics including financial management, human resource management, operational planning, and food safety.
 It is delivered by experienced trainers who have a wealth of knowledge and practical experience in the industry.

 Students will gain hands-on experience through practical training in fully equipped commercial kitchens, giving them the opportunity to apply their knowledge in a real-world setting.
 Upon successful completion of the course, students will receive a nationally recognized qualification that will open doors to a range of exciting career opportunities in the hospitality industry.